 1986 was the year of disasters.
 That year the Challenger exploded killing its entire crew including a young teacher named Sharon Christa Corrigan.
 It was also the year of the worst nuclear disaster ever in Chernobyl and the year the first women in the U.S. died from AIDS.
 To me and my family, 1986 was the year my father disappeared into thin air and the nightmare, otherwise known as our life, began.

-My memory of the day he brought Udi home (named after Judah the Maccabe, since we got him for Hanukkah), is as clear as if it happened yesterday.
-My father came home from one of his frequent trips and we, as always, ran to him to see what gifts he had for us.
+My memory of the day he brought Udi home (short for Judah the Maccabe, since we got him for Hanukkah), is as clear as if it happened yesterday.
+My father came home from one of his trips and we, as always, ran to him to see what gifts he had for us.
 He always brought home gifts from his travels, usually a doll or game or souvenir trinket.
 This time he walked in with a cage covered in a towel.
 We jumped around him begging to know what animal was producing that birdlike sound.
 He told us to get “Ema” and so we raced up the stairs and dragged my mother out of the shower to see what Abba had brought home.
-Like a child herself, my mother wrapped a towel around her and we ran downstairs together in anticipation.
+Like a child herself, my mother wrapped a towel around herself and we ran downstairs together in anticipation.
 When he unveiled the cage and this small, squirrel like animal with big sad eyes stared back at us, we were not even sure what it was.
 “What’s that?”
 I asked, my eyes open wide.

 ”Yisrael!”
 My mother said with a small nervous smile.
 “We can’t have a monkey…”

-”Sure we can.”
+”Of course we can.”
 He said.

 ”That’s a monkey!”
 My sister and I said in unison jumping up and down in excitement.

 We loved that monkey.
 Udi became the third child in our family, the brother we didn’t have.
 Shortly after the day he entered our lives, my father decided to build him a proper cage.
-Together with his contractor friend Gabbi, he built a large cage with a smart system for waste disposal.
-For some reason, as clever as they are, squirrel monkeys cannot be toilet trained, so my father built a drawer on the bottom of the cage that he filled with cat litter and every time the monkey “went” it would fall into that drawer where we’d scoop it up with a cat scooper.
+Together with his Israeli contractor friend Gabbi, he built a large cage with a smart system for waste disposal.
+For some reason, as clever as they are, squirrel monkeys cannot be toilet trained, so my father built a drawer at the bottom of the cage that he filled with cat litter and every time the monkey “went” it would fall into that drawer where we’d scoop it up with a cat scooper.
 Of course the monkey would often “go” when he was playing outside the cage in the large den which became known as the “monkey room.”
 The den had quite nice and expensive furniture including a very long wood conference-like table with 12 heavy velvet brown chairs.
 The room also had a large 54” Sony Television and book shelves.
 The room looked like it was made of glass since there were windows instead of walls looking out into our big backyard.
 Each window had a shade that was usually open and the pulls were used by the monkey as vines as he swung from shade to shade.
-It was a great space for a monkey, although the jungle or zoo is probably the only place a monkey really belongs.
+It was a great space for a monkey, although the jungle or zoo was probably the only place a monkey really belonged.

 Udi would “go” all over our velvet chairs.
 Perched on our arm or shoulder, he’d “go” on us too.
 Looking back, I still cannot understand how my father, a man obsessed with perfection and cleanliness, allowed this stinky, messy monkey to live with us.
 The distinct smell of the monkey lingered in the room and house, even though we did our best to bathe him daily and clean the cage and room thoroughly.
 I can just conclude that he loved that monkey very much.